One of the reasons we exist...

 - Can a student participate in TWO Masteries at the same time? :: No. It IS possible to switch regularly between one mastery and another (say a term or semester with each).
 This is NOT encouraged, but it IS possible.
 It is also possible, when a student first enters Kooralbyn, to trial a few mastery programs over a few weeks.
 WIthin those few weeks however, the student would be expected to make a decision and choose.
 Most masteries require dedication and commitment, so switching between masteries is NOT something that is likely to lead to success.

-- Can a high school student NOT attend school on Fridays if they're not interested in any of the masteries offered by the school? :: No. Other than being fully involved in either a School-Based Traineeship or Apprenticeship (in Grades 9 to 12) or an approved Private Mastery (in Grades 7 to 10), students who don't attend school on Fridays, are marked absent and risk disqualifiying themselves for their Qld Certificate of Education due to a poor overall attendance rate.
-Masteries are such an integral component of the Kooralbyn experience, the suggestion could be made, that if a student is not interested at all, in any of the Masteries the school offers, then perhaps Kooralbyn is not the most appropriate school for that student?
+- Can a high school student choose to NOT attend school on Fridays if they're not interested in any of the masteries offered by the school? :: No. --- Other than being fully involved in either a School-Based Traineeship or Apprenticeship (in Grades 9 to 12) or an approved Private Mastery (in Grades 7 to 10), students who don't attend school on Fridays, are marked absent and risk disqualifiying themselves for their Qld Certificate of Education due to a poor overall attendance record, etc. Valuable components of the Australian Curriculum - General Capabilities Years 7 to 10 continua are delivered within our Mastery Programs including Personal and Social Capability, Ethical Understanding, Critical and Creative Thinking, etc. Masteries are such an integral component of the Kooralbyn experience, the suggestion could be made, that if a student is not interested at all, in any of the Masteries the school offers, then perhaps Kooralbyn might not be the best choice of school for that student?
+We're always happy to discuss every student's needs and options, of course.